karolina269/shopping-list/README.md

 # shopping-list

-Simple shopping list built as Single Page Application
+Simple shopping list

 ## Purpose

-Practice CRUD operations
+Built as a part of learning process, especially practice CRUD operations

 ## Technologies Used